getodk/docs/README.md

 > See the [Contributor Guide](http://docs.opendatakit.org/contributing) for detailed steps --- no prior experience needed!

+Firstly, make sure you have installed [python 3.x](https://www.python.org/downloads/), we recommend you to use a virtual environment like [virtualenv](https://virtualenv.pypa.io/en/stable/) or a Python version management like [pyenv](https://github.com/pyenv/pyenv).
+You can take a look at your python and pip version using a  `--version` parameter.

-Firstly, you need to clone this repo and make sure all the requirements are installed:
+After that, you need to clone this repo and make sure all the requirements are installed:
 ```bash
 $ git clone https://github.com/opendatakit/docs.git
 $ cd docs/